A Five Day Itinerary: The Amalfi Coast

 During your time in Positano, we recommend visiting Spiaggia Grande, the main beach, where you can soak up the sun and enjoy views of the Tyrrhenian Sea.
 For a quieter experience, visit Fornillo Beach, a less crowded but equally beautiful spot.
 To get to Fornillo Beach from Spiaggia Grande, just head west and walk the Via Positanesi d’America until you hit Fornillo Beach.
 This route is approximately a 10-15 minute walk.

-In the evening, we recommend having dinner at Rada Beach Restaurant, which is located on Spiaggia Grande, Positano’s main beach.
+In the evening, I recommend having dinner at Rada Beach Restaurant, which is located on Spiaggia Grande, Positano’s main beach.
 You can dine either on the beach level, or on the rooftop terrace with stunning views of the coastline.
 Be sure to make reservations in advance on their website, and double-check to book your table at your preferred location.
 On their website, Rada Beach is the casual beach-side trattoria version of the restaurant, and Rada Ristorante is the fine-dining version, located on the terrace.

 Rada Beach & Ristorante; Località Grotte dell’Incanto, 51, 84017, Positano SA, Italy